carolkelsch/Controllino_relays_control/README.md

 - **CS**: simple check sum, aquired by summing all the previous bytes os the message.

-The response for the setting commands are the first, third and fourth bytes of the command, plus a 0x06 byte (ACK) and the new CheckSum.
+The response for the setting commands are the first 4 bytes of the command, plus a 0x06 byte (ACK) and the new CheckSum.

 # Setting commands for optimized working mode
 | Command  |  Function  |